erf-model/ERF/Docs/sphinx_doc/RegressionTests.rst

 .. _fig:scalar_advection_uniform_u

-.. table:: Advection of a spherical blob in a uniform velocity field (10,5,0)
+.. table:: X-Y slice of a 2-d cylindrical blob in a uniform velocity field (10,5,0)

    +-----------------------------------------------------+------------------------------------------------------+
    |                        |a2|                         |                        |b2|                          |